dgaydukov/cert-ocpjp11/files/ocpjp11.md

 r1 has acquired o1: pool-1-thread-1
 r2 has acquired o2: pool-1-thread-2
 ```
 As you see r1 => got o1 and trying to get o2.
-At the same time r2 => got 02 and trying to get o1. sleep for 100ms is used to insure that both will get hold of resources.
+At the same time r2 => got o2 and trying to get o1. sleep for 100ms is used to insure that both will get hold of resources.
 Real-world example of deadlock is transfer balance in account.
-If 2 users decided to transfer money to each other, and it would be processed by 2 different threads
-you may risk deadlock.
-That's why in trading systems, we prefer to use single-threaded app to process all balances
+If 2 users decided to transfer money to each other, and it would be processed by 2 different threads you may risk deadlock.
+That's why in trading systems, we prefer to use single-threaded app to process all balances.
 ```java
 public class App {
     public static void main(String[] args) {